MicrosoftDocs/visualstudio-docs/docs/ide/work-with-github-accounts.md

 ms.technology: vs-ide-general
 monikerRange: ">=vs-2019"
 ---
-# Work with GitHub accounts in Visual Studio
+# Add your GitHub accounts to your Visual Studio keychain

  [!INCLUDE [Visual Studio](~/includes/applies-to-version/vs-windows-only.md)]

-If you have a public GitHub or GitHub Enterprise account, you can add it to your Visual Studio keychain.
-After you add your account, you'll be able to take advantage of the platform integration by accessing and creating GitHub repositories, right from Visual Studio.
+In this article, you learn how to add your public GitHub or GitHub Enterprise account to your Visual Studio keychain.
+After you add your account, you'll be able to [track your code changes in GitHub repositories](\version-control\git-create-repository.md), right from Visual Studio.
+You can also create and use [GitHub Actions for deployment automation](\azure\azure-deployment-using-github-actions.md).

 ## Adding public GitHub accounts